hslam/pulumi-tidb-serverless/README.md

 This package is licensed under a MIT license (Copyright (c) 2023 Meng Huang)

 ## Author
-pulumi-shared-storage-tidb was written by Meng Huang.
+pulumi-tidb-serverless was written by Meng Huang.